mlecoz/mlecoz.github.io/README.md

 # mlecoz.github.io

-This is my personal website, which acts a sort of informal resume.
+This is my personal website, which acts as a sort of informal resume.